THE SOAR ACT OF 2021

 Organized groups like outfitters, guides, outdoor education organizations, college and university programs, and volunteer-based clubs are required to have a permit to take people to national parks, national forests, and other federal lands for things like hiking, climbing, and water sports.
 These permits have different names depending on the agency but are generally referred to as “outfitter-guide permits.”
 The permitting process used by the agencies to issue outfitter-guide permits is outdated, overly complex, and time intensive.
 As a result, federal land management agencies are often unable to issue permits for guided outdoor recreation activities – even when the activities are within carrying capacity limits already established for the landscape.
 The unintended consequence is fewer people get to enjoy outdoor recreation activities, local economies don’t receive the benefit of outdoor recreation visits, and there are fewer advocates for the preservation of public lands.

-The SOAR Act of 2021 would do the following:
+The SOAR Act would do the following:

 From left to right, Maria Povec, American Alpine Club, Jason Keith, American Mountain Guides Association, Andrew Hartnett, The Wilderness Society, and Matt Wade, American Mountain Guides Association